ArcanaBatch/RNA_workabout/README.md

 ### Input #

-Data for RNA based GEP must be contained in a .CSV file, and must contain at least the columns shown in the example below
+Data for RNA based GEP must be contained in a .CSV file, and must contain at least the columns shown in the example below the "Filler" column must be populated with the gene names or monickers.

 | Filler |	Anova (p) |	Log^2 FX/Ctl |	p-Value |
 | :---: | :---: | :---: | :---: |